Click on a link to be taken to the entry below.

-See Tuition, Fees, and Surcharges as listed on the Office of the Bursar web site: http://www.niu.edu/bursar/.
+See Tuition and Fees as listed on the Office of the Bursar web site: http://www.niu.edu/bursar/.

 Courses taught at regional sites are included in the calculation of tuition charges, but are excluded from total hours in the assessment of general student fees.
 Tuition charges are applicable to the total enrolled hours, with an additional delivery fee for each regional course.
 (See “Special Fees” below.)

 A student may be charged for departmental field trips, library fines, or excess breakage.
 When a course involves use of materials, rather than equipment, the student will ordinarily pay for such materials.
 Other special fees, not applicable to all students, are as follows.

 Graduation fee (baccalaureate degree): $29.00

 Lost identification card (after the first is issued):$20.00

 Replacement of damaged or broken card (must bring card to the OneCard Office):$10.00

 Class material fees where applicable will be billed as part of the total billing.
 See https://www.niu.edu/bursar/tuition/fees.shtml for a summary of additional fees and common charges.